parth69p/Starting_Backend/Readme.md

 1. Always write code of data base in 'try - catch '
 2. Your database is in another continent always use 'Async- await'
 3. app.use() is most of the time used in middlewares.
+4. async function () always return promise. need to handle that for good practice.
 ```

 # Note for errors